Unity-Technologies/com.unity.webrtc/Documentation~/index.md

 - [Japanese](../jp/index.md)

-WebRTC for Unity is a package that allows [WebRTC](https://webrtc.org) to be used in Unity.
+**WebRTC for Unity** is a package that allows [WebRTC](https://webrtc.org) to be used in Unity.

+If you interest in the streaming solution with WebRTC, you can check [Unity Render Streaming](https://github.com/Unity-Technologies/UnityRenderStreaming).

 ## Guide